webmarketingroi/html-coding-standards/README.md

 ## Indentation

 Use indentation with 2 spaces for code indentation.
-Do not use tabs.
+[Never use tabs](#never-use-tabs).

 Use indentation consistently to enhance the readability of the code.